"$100,000 cash": Hundeyin replies SA with Chidimma's prizes at Miss Universe

-Miss Universe: David Hundeyin Shares Entitlements of Chidimma, Rubbishes South African Who Taunt Her
+Miss Universe: David Hundeyin Shares Chidimma's Prizes, Rubbishes South African Who Taunted Her

 - David Hundeyin brutally tackled the son of a South African actress who mocked Chidimma Adetshina for taking second position at Miss Universe 2024

-- The actress' son Aphelele noted that he did not mind Chidimma's position as far as she did not win the beauty pageant
+- The actress' son, identified as Aphelele, noted that he did not mind Chidimma's position as far as she did not win the beauty pageant

 - David shared the benefits Chidimma got for taking the second position at Miss Universe and rubbished the pink boxers Aphelele wore

-Nigerian journalist David Hundeyin took a swipe at the son of a South African actress Aphelele Tyelbooi after the latter laughed at Chidimma Adetshina for being the first runner up at Miss Universe 2024.
+Nigerian journalist David Hundeyin took a swipe at the son of a South African actress, Aphelele Tyelbooi, after he laughed at Chidimma Adetshina for being the first runner-up at the Miss Universe 2024.

 Aphelele said he had no problem with Chidimma bagging the second position because she did not win the beauty pageant.